-b.
+1. Apply 2 CFR part 200 to the award, including the Cost Principles in Subpart E, and require the organization to obtain a NICR with its CFA (which may be DOC); or b.
 If a for-profit organization is not budgeting for indirect costs, the Grants Officer may, in his/her discretion, apply either 48 CFR Part 31 or 2 CFR Part 200 to the subject award.
-See 2 CFR § 200.101(b), which allows a DOC Grants Officer to apply Subparts A through E of 2 CFR Part 200 to for profit organizations.
+See 2 CFR § 200.101(a), which allows a DOC Grants Officer to apply Subparts A through E of 2 CFR Part 200 to for profit organizations.